j-mie6/parsley/docs/api-guide/errors/tokenextractors.md

 the parser tried to read when it failed; and `lexicalError` denotes whether or not the failure happened whilst trying to parse a token from `Lexer`, or not.
-The return value, `Token`, is one of the following classes:
+The return value, of type `Token`, is one of the following classes:

 ```scala
 case class Named(name: String, span: Int) extends Token